pathey/pathey/README.md

 ## Hi there!
 My name is Peter Athey and welcome to my page.

+I have experience in data analysis, machine learning, and embedded systems.

-I am a graduate student at SDSU.
+Education 🎓: I am a graduate student at SDSU.
 I am pursuing a Master's in Computer Engineering (not Computer Science!).

-My areas of expertise are in machine learning/scientific computing and embedded systems.

 Fun Fact:The first person to receive a PhD in Computer Science was a nun!
 Read more [here](https://www.cs.wisc.edu/2019/03/18/2759/).